 Apple's payment to the designers of the iPad is the payment of a wage to a factor of production.
-This flow is the grey arrow labelled b in the figure.
-The flow of design services from the designer to Apple is the black arrow in the opposite direction to the grey arrow labelled b.
+This flow is in the grey arrow indicated by point b in the figure.
+The flow of design services from the designer to Apple is in the black arrow in the opposite direction to the grey arrow labeled b.